warkrismagic/mcp-ui-fork_research/docs/src/guide/client/using-a-proxy.md

-# Using a Proxy for External URLs
+# Using a Proxy Script for External URLs

 When rendering external URLs (`text/uri-list`), you may need to use a "proxy" to comply with your host's restrictive Content Security Policy (CSP).
 The proxy domain must be whitelisted as a `frame-src`.
 The `proxy` prop on `<UIResourceRenderer>` allows you to specify a URL for a proxy script that will render the external content in a nested iframe.